DLR-RM/rafcon-task-planner-plugin/pages/tutorials/turtle_sim_example.md

    Library key: `turtle_sim_example`<br>
    Path: `[Repository_PATH]/rafcon_task_planner_plugin/examples/turtle_sim_example/src`

-If we have a look into the **turtle_sim_example** Library, we can see **turtle_lib** as well as the two state machines **turtle_sim_core_machine** and **turtle_sim_state_machine**.
+If we have a look into the **turtle_sim_example** Library, we can see **turtle_lib** as well as the state machine **turtle_sim_state_machine**.

 ### 2.3.1 turtle_sim_state_machine
-turtle_sim_state_machine is the one we will execute later.
-If you open it now, you will see that it just initializes a ros node, and then executing the turtle_sim_core_machine.
-If you want you can execute it now, but since we didn't plan the core machine yet, nothing spectacular will happen.
+turtle_sime_state_machine is the one we will execute late.
+If you open it now, you see, that it contains a ros node initialization state, as well as hierarchy state named **turtle_sim_core**.
+If you want you can execute it now, but since we didn't plan the core yet, nothing spectacular will happen.

-### 2.3.2 turtle_sim_core_machine
+### 2.3.2 turtle_sim_core
-This is the machine we will plan, and also the one where everything happens.
-Inside of this state machine turtles are spawned, moved and eaten.
+This is the state we will plan into, and also the one where everything happens.
+Inside of this state turtles are spawned, moved and eaten.

 ### 2.3.3 turtle_lib
 This folder contains a bunch of states.
 These are the bricks used to plan our scenario.
-Most of them are enriched with a PDDL action, but not all.
+Most of them are enriched with a PDDL action, but not all of them.
 So don't be surprised, if the plugin warns you later on during the planning process.

 ## 2.4 Planning

-Now we are ready to plan the core state machine.
-Because this is an example, and not a basic tutorial everything was prepared for you, and you only have to configure the Task Planner Plugin by hiting **Plan Task**.
+Now we are ready to plan into the turtle sim core.
+Because this is not a basic tutorial everything was prepared for you, so you only have to select the **turtle_sim_core**, and configure the Task Planner Plugin by hiting **Plan Task**.

 ### 2.4.1 Planning
 The data we enter in this section is important during the Planning and generation process.